Eddevinc/files2/wvd-in-a-day/02-Azure-AD-Domain-Services.md

    >**Note:** In case the **Microsoft.AAD** is not registred then follow **step 10**.

 8. Click on **Microsoft.AAD** Resource Provider and then click on **Register**.
+It will take a minute to get registered, you can click on *Refresh* to check the status.

     ![ws name.](media/a103.png)

 ### **Task 2: Deploy AADDS**

-In this task we will be creating a Azure Active Directory Domain Services.
+In this task we will be creating Azure Active Directory Domain Services.

 1. Select **Create a resource** from the Azure portal homepage.